 Services, in which resources are dynamically requested, reserved and provisioned, require temporal aspects to be understood and controlled.
 Each NSA must maintain its own real-time clock, and it is necessary for these clocks to be synchronized.
 NSAs may implement NTP or radio time and frequency services to achieve this synchronization.

-When resources are sought by a requester NSA from a provider NSA, a service instance is created and an identifier is assigned to that service instance.
-Then, according to the parameters of the request (i.e. its Service Definition), the provider NSA identifies and reserves a set of available resources which satisfy the request and associates them to the instance.
+When resources are sought by a requester NSA from a provider NSA, each agent creates a service instance and assigns a locally unique identifier.
+(These locally unique instance identifiers can be used to route protocol messages up and down the service tree relating to any particular service request/service instance .)
+Then, according to the parameters of the request, the provider NSA processes the request, and identifies and reserves a set of available resources which satisfy the request and associates them to the instance.
 The resources are provisioned and released at some point on the temporal axis.
 The time information and signaling are used to specify the time boundary of the requested connection in-service period.
 It is the responsibility of the Provider NSA to attempt to deliver the connection as close to the start and end times as it is able.
 It should be noted that this may have some uncertainty as typically the duration of the provisioning phase cannot be precisely predicted.

 In the case of the Connection Service, advance reservation requests will specify the required resources and the provisioning start and end time.
 The request is processed by a scheduler, and the scheduler finds a set of resources available for the requested duration and allocates them to the request to create a reservation.
 If the scheduler cannot find an available set of resources which satisfies the request, the request is denied.
 This scheduling process is part of path finding in the connection service.
 A reservation database (i.e. calendar) should be maintained by the scheduler or resource managers, and referred and updated by the scheduler.
 The detail of advance reservation is covered in detail in paragraph 4.1.4.